My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Dall Sheep

 Like other safaris in other parts of the world, Denali is a haven for wildlife and the chance to see it up close but still safely.
 It’s definitely a must-do if you love wildlife!
+(There are loads of other great things to do in Denali too!)

 But this rule about traveling to Alaska applies more broadly: the sooner you book your Alaska trip, the better deal you’ll get.
 Don’t wait until that random 56-days-before-your-trip to book everything because “that’s when most people book” and “than’s when you can get the best deal.”
 That’s not true in Alaska – 56 days out from the summer season means you’ll need second and third alternatives for almost everything you want to do so you can find things to book!